Research and design for PJ Harvey's the Hope Six Demolition Project

 The underpinning research, supported by LSFMD, looked at various kinds of symbolic representations associated with nation and militarism.
 This included a close visual study of the symbolism of currency, heraldry and various historical techniques associated with these (calligraphic brushwork, etching techniques, ceramic techniques, drum and cymbal painting).

-While to directly copy currency is counterfeiting, one of the principal characteristics of heraldry is that it is iterabile, able to be copied and reworked without losing its significance, unlike contemporary trademarks and branding.
+While to directly copy currency is counterfeiting, one of the principal characteristics of heraldry is that it is iterable, able to be copied and reworked without losing its significance, unlike contemporary trademarks and branding.

 The research developed via a concept of "orphaned symbols": the idea that traditional symbols have become detached from an established code, becoming ambiguous and contradictory.
 Different variations and iterations were made across a wider range of surfaces and media (drum skins, vinyl record covers, etched vinyl, CDs, T-shirts, bags, metal brooches, playing cards, stage backdrop).